How to Get a New Passport?

 How Much Does it Cost to Get a New Passport?

 Getting a new passport can be an exciting feat, but it can also be a costly one.
 The fees for a new passport are determined by the type of passport you need and the processing time you choose.
-For example, a standard adult passport book costs $110, and a child’s passport under the age of 16 costs $80.
+For example, a standard adult passport book costs $110, and a child’s passport under 16 costs $80.

 However, if you need expedited processing, you’ll need to pay an extra $60, bringing the total cost up to $170 for an adult passport book.

-Can You Apply for a New Passport Online?
+Can You Get a Passport Online?

 Get an Expedited Passport in As Little as 24 Hours!